bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

 CSS offers a number of different units for expressing length.
 Font-size sets the overall scale of your text.
 You can use a lot of different units to set the font size.
 Some of these units you are probably familiar with if you have used text editors before such as pt size or you can use px size.
 However, these methods are not advised because they are static and will not adapt based on screen size.
-It\'s better to use relative units, such as em, instead.
+It&#39;s better to use relative units, such as em, instead.

 Use ems to make scalable style sheets!
 This is especially important for users who have special font preferences due to accessibility requirements.
-To use em, do not set font-size on the body tag, but instead set the size for each element in relation to the user\'s default.
+To use em, do not set font-size on the body tag, but instead set the size for each element in relation to the user&#39;s default.
 For example, 1em is the default, 2em is twice as big, 0.5em is half as big etc.

 For curious people (i.e. non mandatory material), here is an excerpt from [\"The amazing em unit and other best practices\"](https://www.w3.org/Style/LieBos3e/em.en.html) (Chapter 3 of the book \"Cascading Style Sheet - designing for the Web\" 3rd edition, by Håkon Wium Lie & Bert Bos):